Muhammad-Rohaan/Project-IRP/README.md

 # Project-IRP
-An Institute Resource Planning project in java spring boot with advance features.
+An Institute Resource Planning project in java spring boot with.